 How to prevent employees from leaving?
 It’s not always possible, but try to give your employees tasks not only in the limited area they are involved in.
 The moment someone does the same thing of the same type all day, for the duration of his work, he backslides and doesn’t learn new things on a daily basis.
-For example: finding new web tools in the field, writing an article for a blog, finding collaborations, et cetera.
+For Examples: finding new web tools in the field, writing an article for a blog, finding collaborations, et cetera.
 Add some employee engagement activities and additional training to better staff resumes and you’re set for success.

 7. Usage Of Appropriate Software And Tools

 Using tools (free/paid) can save you valuable time.

 Let’s take three simple examples that you seem to already be implementing:

 – You can issue invoices with an account book and mail them to each customer and you can use a system of invoices on the Internet and do everything online and in a much faster and easier way.

 – You can check locations in Google by searching manually in the Incognito window for every customer you promote organically, and you can work with automatic placement software.

 – Do you run campaigns that help customers on Facebook?
 You can log in with each customer’s email and password separately, or simply work with Business Manager and get permissions to manage each customer’s ads in one place.